What to Wear to a Spartan Race

 Many racers appreciate sleeveless tops.
 Shoulder mobility is extremely important in a Spartan race and having a free range of motion on the climbing obstacles, especially the Multi-Rig, Twister, and Monkey Bars is crucial.
 Even your Spear Throw will benefit from having extra maneuverability, and it could be the difference between keeping you out of the penalty area and suffering through burpees.

 On the other hand, some racers prefer having at least a base layer that protects their arms from harsh weather and even harsher obstacles.
 MudGear makes a Padded Arm Sleeve, which is a great piece of equipment to protect from scratches and bruises during walls and crawls.
-You might choose to only wear one on your predominant arm, giving you that Winter Soldier look.
+You might choose to only wear one on your dominant arm, giving you that Winter Soldier look.

 HEAD